Would you call this interesting little place in Sumatra’s Barisan Mountains a volcano or hot springs?

 One example you might remember is the magnitude 6.9 earthquake at Kilauea during that volcano’s 2018 East Rift eruption.
 Magma movement through the plumbing system caused tectonic activity in one of Kilauea’s rocky faults.

 So, let’s take a cue from Kilauea and look for a fault near Lake Suoh.

-There is a fault.
+There is a fault all along the Barisan Mountains.
 And it’s not your imagination — this 1200-mile-long tectonic structure is broken up into segments that sort of resemble vertebrae in the backbone.

 Part of the reason is that this is a subduction zone, where one tectonic plate is diving into the planet underneath the leading edge of another plate and melting as it goes down.

 That’s why Sumatra has infamous volcanoes and such huge, deadly earthquakes.

 See how the seafloor plate and the Sunda plate are approaching each other at slightly different angles?

 Since the seafloor plate is made out of a denser material than Sundaland’s continental crust, there’s no full-on collision at Sumatra, like the one where India is ramming into Asia and raising the Himalayas and other high ranges.